TheWover/donut/README.md

   pip3 install .
 </pre>

-<p>This should build and install the python module which you can use with your python project.
-You may also install Donut as a Python module by grabbing it from the PyPi repository.</p>
+<p>You may also install Donut as a Python module by grabbing it from the PyPi repository.</p>

 <pre>
   pip3 install donut-shellcode